CACAO PRODUCER VISITED: Zorzal Cacao

 Morning Kayaking to get acquainted with our surroundings in Dominican Republic.
 Lunch

-Evening we’ll be introduced to Dominican Republic Culture through a Salsa Party (Dance is a big thing here!)
+Evening we’ll be introduced to Dominican Republic Culture through a Bachata Dance Party (Dance is a big thing here!)

 DAY 3 – CENTRALIZED FERMENTARIES: OKO CARIBE AND ZORZAL’S FACILITY